adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 transfer, or merge parts of our business or our assets
-- We may seek to acquire other businesses or merge with them—if a change happens to our business then the new owners may use your personal information in the same way as set out in this Polic
+- We may seek to acquire other businesses or merge with them—if a change happens to our business then the new owners may use your personal information in the same way as set out in this Policy

 Where personal information relating to
 European based individuals is shared